realdanielbyrne/BlockChainIntro/README.md

 ### Early Cryptography

 Until about the 1970s, cryptography was mainly the purview of state actors.
-However, in the 70s, two publications brought cryptography into the public eye the US Government's DES,the Data Encryption Standard, and Whitfield Diffie & Martin Hellman's publication on [public key cryptography][6].
+However, in the 70s, two publications brought cryptography into the public eye the US Government's DES, the Data Encryption Standard, and Whitfield Diffie & Martin Hellman's publication on [public key cryptography][6].

 ### DES